vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-2 drawio (8)](https://user-images.githubusercontent.com/110447788/188394434-8c70750b-388b-4537-a9d8-f7c7db2f507d.png)

- In the above output, case statement is used without default statement .In this one case condition is true, at the time of execution the output will come to 'Value of x = 1'.If none of the conditions is true or the default statement is not given then the execution will exit the case block without anything.
+ In the above output, the case statement is used without a default statement.
+In this one case condition is true, at the time of execution the output will come to 'Value of x = 1'.If none of the conditions is true or the default statement is not given then the execution will exit the case block without anything.

 **lab link** https://github.com/piyushagrawal4578/control-flow/blob/main/case_default/case_without_default.sv